carterGarcia/enterprise-support-copilot/README.md

 A chatbot that answers internal IT or HR questions using retrieval augmented generation (RAG)

 Project Stack:
-Python
+Python,
-LangChain
+LangChain,
-OpenAI or Azure OpenAI
+OpenAI or Azure OpenAI,
-FAISS vector database
+FAISS vector database,
 Streamlit UI

 Concepts used:
-embeddings
+embeddings,
-vector search
+vector search,
-RAG architecture
+RAG architecture,
 AI assistants for enterprise workflows